lsst/dp0-2_lsst_io/tutorials-examples/Portal-5.rst

 .. figure:: /_static/portal_tut05_step02e.png
     :name: portal_tut05_step02e
     :alt: A screenshot of the results table and the multi-band lightcurve with points colored by band.

+**Multi-band lightcurve of the supernova with points colored by band**

 2.8.
 Restrict the multi-band lightcurve back down to a single filter without redoing the ADQL query.
 Apply a single ``r`` filter by clicking on the drop-down arrow in the ``band`` column header, adding a check-mark by the ``r`` entry, and clicking on "Apply."
 Do it again for ``g``, and notice that additional points appear, in different colors.
 You can check or uncheck as many filters as you wish.

-2.9.
-Restrict the multi-band lightcurve to two filters by entering ``= 'r' or 'i'``.
-See how the point colors are in two colors (as in the figure below).

 .. figure:: /_static/portal_tut05_step02f.png
     :name: portal_tut05_step02f
     :alt: A screenshot of the results table and a two-band lightcurve.

+**Supernova light curve in two filters, as selected in the drop-down menu**

 **Note:** While not being able to choose your own symbols or colors for data points on the plot is a temporary drawback of the Portal, the future releases will bring improved functionality.